Why Your Neighbor’s Sale Price Means Nothing

 The hidden pieces sellers don’t see in a neighbor’s sale

-Even if the two homes were nearly identical, you’re still missing key information.
+Even if the two homes were nearly identical, you are still missing key information.
+Therefore, the final number can tell the wrong story.

 Concessions can make the sale price look higher than it really is